 You can use an oil such as grape seed, sunflower, avocado, canola, and Peanut oil.
 All this works well for Falafel.

 If you don’t have a food processor, worry not, The idea is to pulse the ingredients to a coarse paste.
 You can do that in a chopper or even use the pulse mode of your mixer and grinder.

 You can also air fry these in an air fryer.
-Line the falafels in the tray of a preheated air fryer.
+Line the falafel in the tray of a preheated air fryer.
 Spray with oil.
 Air fry for 10 minutes.
 Then flip and air fry for another 10 minutes.

 It is a very versatile dish, that can be served in various ways.
-You can serve it as an appetizer with a middle eastern dip such as Hummus or Tahini dip.
+You can serve it as an appetizer with a middle eastern dip such as hummus or tahini dip.

 You can add Falafel in Pita pocket along with some tomato slices, greens, onions, and hummus to make a lip-smacking sandwich.

 You can make small Falafel and add them to your Green Salad.
 Just add lettuce, cherry tomatoes, cucumber, falafel in a bowl, and flavor it with a tahini sauce.
 Your falafel salad bowl is ready.